1. Methodology background

 Why you can trust our data

-The Labour productivity estimates are produced in accordance with the best practices set out in the Statistics Authority's Code of Practice and on our ONS' Data Policies page.
+The Labour productivity estimates are produced in accordance with the best practices set out in the Statistics Authority's Code of Practice and on our Data Policies page.

 Any revisions to the data are clearly identified as such and limitations are made known to all users.